Joc Pederson Player Props: Giants vs. Blue Jays

 Joc Pederson At The Plate

-- Pederson has four doubles, two triples, eight home runs and 23 walks while hitting .259.
+- Pederson is batting .254 with four doubles, two triples, eight home runs and 24 walks.

-- Pederson has picked up a hit in 65.1% of his 43 games this season, with at least two hits in 9.3% of them.
+- Pederson has picked up a hit in 63.6% of his 44 games this year, with at least two hits in 9.1% of them.

-- Pederson has picked up an RBI in 44.2% of his games this year, with more than one RBI in 20.9% of his games.
-He has also produced three or more runs in one contest.
+- Pederson has had an RBI in 19 games this year (43.2%), including nine multi-RBI outings (20.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.